sreejapal/Appeal_prediction/README.md

 # Legal Appeal Prediction System

 ## Overview
 The Legal Appeal Prediction System is a machine learning application that predicts whether a legal appeal is likely to be **approved or rejected** based on the textual content of legal case documents.
-The system uses **Legal-BERT embeddings** and an **ensemble learning approach** to provide accurate, data-driven predictions for Indian legal cases.
+The system uses **InLegal-BERT embeddings** and an **ensemble learning approach** to provide accurate, data-driven predictions for Indian legal cases.

 ---

 ## Features
 - Upload legal case documents (PDF, DOCX, TXT)
 - Automatic text extraction and preprocessing
-- Legal-domain embeddings using Legal-BERT
+- Legal-domain embeddings using InLegal-BERT
 - Ensemble of multiple ML classifiers
 - Meta-model stacking for final prediction
 - Trained models hosted on Hugging Face